Gouvernathor/layeredimage2/layeredimage.rst

 Each clause must be given a displayable.
 It can also be given these properties:

-`if_all`
-    A string or list of strings giving the names of attributes.
-If this is given, this condition is only considered if all of the named attributes are present.

-`if_any`
-    A string or list of strings giving the names of attributes.
-If this is given, this condition is only considered if any of the named attributes are present.

-`if_not`
+`if_attr`
-    A string or list of strings giving the names of attributes.
-If this is given, this condition is only considered if none of the named attributes are present.
+    An :ref:`if_attr` expression in parentheses.
+If this is given, this condition is only displayed if the set of attributes that are called on the layeredimage satisfy the if_attr expression.

 :ref:`transform properties <transform-properties>`
     If present, these are used to construct a transform that is applied